intel/zephyr.js/README.md

 make JS=samples/HelloWorld.js
 ```

-**Note** There's currently a bug that you'll run into a build issue when buiding
+**Note**: There's currently a bug that you'll run into a build issue when buiding
 for the Arduino 101 using the latest Zephyr (1.10.).
 See [bug](https://github.com/zephyrproject-rtos/zephyr/issues/5807)

 #### Other targets like FRDM-K64F or possibly other ARM boards on Mac